darktable-org/dtdocs/content/lighttable/digital-asset-management/grouping.md

 If you collapse an image group and then enter darkroom mode (e.g. by double-clicking on the thumbnail), the group leader image will be opened for developing.

 Image groups are also a convenient way to protect an existing history stack against unintentional changes.
-If you have just finalized an image and want to protect its current version, simply select the image, click “duplicate” in the selected images panel, and make sure that grouping is switched on and that the group is collapsed.
+If you have just finalized an image and want to protect its current version, simply select the image, click “duplicate” in the actions on selection panel, and make sure that grouping is switched on and that the group is collapsed.
 Now, whenever you open the image group again in the darkroom, only the group leader will be altered.
 The underlying duplicate will remain unchanged.

 ---